aditi-tiwary/Bikes-Sales-Analysis/README.md

 - Target group should be male customers with higher income.
 - Concentrate on areas with shorter commutes.
 Meanwhile, diversify products and collaborate to target the issue of longer commutes.
 - Focus on expanding the products in North America as a priority.
 Meanwhile, launch strategic marketing ideas for other regions to increase the sales.
-- Gather youth feedback to increase sales amongst the single customers.Also implement a family-oriented marketing strategies to target married customers effectively.
+- Gather youth feedback to increase sales amongst the single customers.
+Also implement a family-oriented marketing strategies to target married customers effectively.